Jindabyne & surrounds

 There are fantastic events throughout the year in the Jindabyne region, from music festivals in the snow season to traditional country shows like the Dalgety Show.
 See the mountain horseman ride in the Dalgety Team Penning horse riding event and the thrilling Man from Snowy River Rodeo.
 Mountain bikers will love the Snowies MTB Festival, a three-day mountain biking experience held in February.

-Getting there & where to stay
+Getting there

 The drive from Sydney to Jindabyne takes five hours, while it’s seven hours from Melbourne and two hours from Canberra.
-The slopes of Thredbo and Perisher are only 30-min drive from Jindabyne in good weather conditions.
+The slopes of Thredbo and Perisher are only a 30-minute drive from Jindabyne in good weather conditions.
 You can also park your car at Bullocks Flat and catch the Skitube alpine railway to Perisher and Blue Cow.

 Plan your trip